 Overactive Bladder in Women in Korea

 If you find yourself rushing to the bathroom multiple times a day—or even waking up several times at night due to a sudden, urgent need to urinate—you may be experiencing Overactive Bladder (OAB - 과민성 방광 – gwaminseong banggwang).
 This common condition affects millions of women, especially after childbirth or menopause, and can seriously disrupt quality of life.
-Thankfully, at women-centered clinics like Gangnam J Urology Clinic, Overactive Bladder is managed with personalized, evidence-based treatments that restore control and confidence—often without surgery.
+Thankfully, at women-centered clinics like Gangnam Highst Urology Clinic, Overactive Bladder is managed with personalized, evidence-based treatments that restore control and confidence—often without surgery.

 Regain Control with Advanced, Non-Surgical Treatment in Korea

 If you find yourself rushing to the bathroom multiple times a day—or even waking up several times at night due to a sudden, urgent need to urinate—you may be experiencing Overactive Bladder (OAB - 과민성 방광 – gwaminseong banggwang).
 This common condition affects millions of women, especially after childbirth or menopause, and can seriously disrupt quality of life.
-Thankfully, at women-centered clinics like Gangnam J Urology Clinic, Overactive Bladder is managed with personalized, evidence-based treatments that restore control and confidence—often without surgery.
+Thankfully, at women-centered clinics like Gangnam Highst Urology Clinic, Overactive Bladder is managed with personalized, evidence-based treatments that restore control and confidence—often without surgery.

 What Is Overactive Bladder in Women?